 - Some Observations on the Epidemiology of Barrett's Oesophagus and Adenocarcinoma of the Oesophagus is a long document.
 It assesses risk at about 0.5% per year.

 - Bile, not Acid, is Bad Guy in Triggering Precancerous Condition Associated with Reflux Disease so causing bile upset is the last thing that should be done!
 Put that together with the report on PPIs causing gall-bladder dysfunction ...
-I leave the obvious an an exercise for the reader!
+I leave the obvious conclusion as an exercise for the reader!

 - Precancerous Condition Associated With Reflux Disease Triggered By Bile - Not Acid this backs up the previous article.
 Add these to the fact that PPIs cause gallbladder malfunction in most people and that erratic gallbladder function could well lead to bile in the stomach.